Ryzen 9 5900X vs Xeon D-2799

 So, is Ryzen 9 5900X better than Xeon D-2799?

-Not in a simple one-size-fits-all way.
-Xeon D-2799 makes more sense for workstation-style multi-core throughput, while Ryzen 9 5900X is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon D-2799 makes more sense for workstation-style multi-core throughput, while Ryzen 9 5900X is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for gaming?

-If gaming is the priority, Ryzen 9 5900X is the better pick here.
+If gaming is the priority, Ryzen 9 5900X is the better pick.
 According to our tests, it delivers 48.5% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 9 5900X is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 9 5900X is the stronger fit.
 You are getting 5% better Cinebench R23 multi-core, backed by 12 cores and 24 threads.
-It also carries the larger cache pool with 113.3% larger total L3 cache (64 MB vs 30 MB).
+It also has the larger cache pool with 113.3% larger total L3 cache (64 MB vs 30 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 9 5900X is the smarter buy today.
-Ryzen 9 5900X is at an unclear MSRP at $549 MSRP versus unclear MSRP, and it gives you a 48.5% average FPS lead across 50 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (71.0 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 9 5900X is the better buy right now.
+Ryzen 9 5900X comes in at an unclear MSRP at $549 MSRP versus unclear MSRP, and it still gives you a 48.5% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (71.0 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?